gagewrye/ProceduralBoxSim/README.md

 ## Data Structures:
 1. MinHeap to store the edges for Prim's
-4. Something that simultaneously tracks the number of times every block has been traversed.
+2. Something that simultaneously tracks the number of times every block has been traversed.
 Once all of the blocks traversed >= 1, then we will know that the environment has been fully explored.
 We could probably use an array that stores the references/pointers to every floor tile's traversion count and then return false if any are false.
-Done: Floor tile: stores an integer to count how many times it has been traversed, target (X x Y), boundaries (X, Y, -X, -Y), and adjacent targets (set of connecting tile blocks)
-Done: Wall tile: boundaries (X, Y, -X, -Y)
+Done: tiles